mocktomata/mocktomata/README.md

 - write a test and making it pass while making actual remote calls
 - find out and record the data you recevied from the remote calls
-- use these data to create a test double and use the test doubl in the test
+- use the recorded data to create a test double and use the test double in the test

 Using `komondor`, these three steps becomes very straight forward.